PX4/PX4-user_guide/en/simulation/gazebo.md

 To start Gazebo and PX4 separately:

-* Run gazebo (or any other sim) server and client viewers via the terminal specifing an `_ide` variant:
+* Run gazebo (or any other sim) server and client viewers via the terminal specifying an `_ide` variant:
   ```sh
   make px4_sitl gazebo___ide
   ```